cansyl/DEEPScreen/README.md

 * **resultFiles** folder contains results of various tests/analyses:
     * **Conventional_ECFP4_Models_Performance_Test_Results.txt** contains the test performance results of the conventional/shallow classifiers (i.e., LR, FR and SVM) trained with compound molecular fingerprints (i.e., ECFP4), which represents the current state-of-the-art,
     * **Conventional_Image_Models_Performance_Test_Results.txt** contains the test performance results of the conventional/shallow classifiers (i.e., LR, FR and SVM) trained with compound 2-D image features (same as DEEPScreen),
+    * **XV10fold_deepscreen_performance_results.tsv** contains the 10 fold cross validation performance results of DEEPScreen models on selected targets (random split).
+    * **XV10fold_conventional_performance_results.tsv** contains the 10 fold cross validation performance results of the state-of-the-art models on selected targets (random split).
     * **DEEPScreen_Largescale_DTI_predictions.zip** contains the results of the large-scale DTI prediction run (only active/interacting compound-target pair predictions are included) for all of the DEEPScreen targets, in tab-separated format (i.e., Target ChEMBL id, Target UniProt accession, Compound ChEMBL id),
     * **deepscreen_models_hyperparameters_performance_results.tsv** stores the hyper-parameter values and the performance results of the finalized DEEPScreen models in the independent performance tests,
     * **DEEPScreen_Models_Performance_Test_Results.txt** same as 'deepscreen_models_hyperparameters_performance_results.tsv' but in a simplified format, where only the independent test performance results are included,
+    * **RepresentativeTargets_deepscreen_performance_results.tsv** contains the test performance results of DEEPScreen models on the representative targets dataset.
+    * **RepresentativeTargets_conventional_performance_results.tsv** contains the test performance results of the state-of-the-art models on the representative targets dataset.
-    * **dude_models_hyperparameters_performance_results.tsv** stores the hyper-parameter values and the test performance results of the models trained with the DUD-E dataset,
+    * **dude_models_hyperparameters_performance_results.tsv** stores the hyper-parameter values and the test performance results of the DEEPScreen models trained with the DUD-E dataset,
-    * **lenselinks_models_hyperparameters_performance_results.tsv** stores the hyper-parameter values and the test performance results of the models trained with Lenselink *et al.*'s dataset,
+    * **lenselinks_models_hyperparameters_performance_results.tsv** stores the hyper-parameter values and the test performance results of the DEEPScreen models trained with Lenselink *et al.*'s dataset,
     * **LOGS** folder contains the log files of the hyper-parameter opmization and performance test runs,
+    * **MUV_benchmark_deepscreen_performance_results.tsv** contains the test performance results of DEEPScreen models on the MUV dataset,
+    * **MUV_benchmark_conventional_performance_results.tsv** contains the test performance results of the state-of-the-art models on the MUV dataset,
-    * **muv_models_hyperparameters_performance_results.tsv** stores the hyper-parameter values and the test performance results of the  models trained with the MUV dataset.
+    * **muv_models_hyperparameters_performance_results.tsv** stores the hyper-parameter values and the test performance results of the DEEPScreen models trained with the MUV dataset,
-    * **Renin_Active_Ligand_Drug_Predictions_ChEMBLid.txt** contains the interacting ligand predictions (only FDA approved or experimental drugs) for the renin target protein (ChEMBL compound ids), to be used in the case study.
+    * **Renin_Active_Ligand_Drug_Predictions_ChEMBLid.txt** contains the interacting ligand predictions (only FDA approved or experimental drugs) for the renin target protein (ChEMBL compound ids), to be used in the case study,
-    * **Renin_Molecular_Docking_Results.zip** contains various results files of the molecular docking experiments on the renin target protein, to be used in the case study.
+    * **Renin_Molecular_Docking_Results.zip** contains various results files of the molecular docking experiments on the renin target protein, to be used in the case study,
-    * **RXRb_Molecular_Docking_Results.zip** contains various results files of the molecular docking experiment on the RXRbeta target protein, to be used in the DEEPScreen vs conventional classifier comparison.
+    * **RXRb_Molecular_Docking_Results.zip** contains various results files of the molecular docking experiment on the RXRbeta target protein, to be used in the DEEPScreen vs conventional classifier comparison,
+    * **Significant_Scaffolds_test_results.txt** contains the significantly enriched Murcko scaffolds in the compounds sets of targets, where DEEPScreen or the state-of-the-art methods performed better,
+    * **Significant_Generic_Scaffolds_test_results.txt** contains the significantly enriched generalized Murcko scaffolds in the compounds sets of targets, where DEEPScreen or the state-of-the-art methods performed better.

 ## Development and Dependencies